 Between 1 and 10 in every 100 people have one or more of these.

-- Bruising, swelling and pain in the area where you have the injection
+- Bruising, swelling and pain in the area of the injection

 - Depression that can be severe and mood changes – let your doctor know if you have this